-A written report for each child is sent to parents, twice a year in KS1 and once a year in Reception.
+A written report for each child is sent to parents, twice a year in KS1 and Reception.
 Reports outline a child's progress in the core and foundation subjects of the curriculum.

 Moderation

 The process of moderation is an essential part of the assessment system.
 Teachers are involved in a moderation process to ensure agreement on criteria for levels in the following ways: